Scotland May 15-24, 2020

 Ground Transportation – We enjoy the comfort of our own motorcoach for the entire 10 days.
 Guests are free to leave things they use daily (walking sticks, jackets, etc) on the bus.
 The bus may also include an onboard bathroom and wifi (depending on the size of the tour group).

-FREE DAY in Edinburgh – The 7th day of the tour, unwind in your hotel – Fraser Suites – one block off of the Royal Mile.
+FREE DAY in Edinburgh – The 7th day of the tour, unwind in your hotel.
 Use your Explorer Pass (provided by Thin Places Tours) to visit Edinburgh Castle.
 Walk the mile to see Arthur’s Seat, Holyrood Palace, St. Giles Cathedral, the Scottish Storytelling Museum or some of the other amazing stops on this one-mile road.

 Airfare is not included.
 Guests must arrange their own airfare to and from Edinburgh International Airport.

 TOUR START and END – The tour begins when the tour guide and coach driver meet the guests at Edinburgh International Airport (EDI) at 10 am on May 15th.
 Guests are responsible for getting themselves to EDI at that time in order to meet the tour.
 A map and exact location will be provided.